26 Best Stops on a Vancouver to Calgary Road Trip

 You must take extra precautions when driving in Western Canada during the winter.
 This is especially true if you are driving Highway 99 and going over the Duffy Lake Road, or driving Rogers Pass (Revelstoke to Golden).

-These routes are treacherous in the winter, and if you hit the road during a winter storm it will make driving conditions very difficult, even with winter tires.
+These routes are treacherous in the winter, and if you hit the road during a winter storm, driving conditions will be very difficult, even with winter tires.
 We’ve done it a few times now, and when we get caught, we pull over and try to find a hotel for the night.

 Winter tires or chains are required on most routes in British Columbia from October 1 to April 30th, and a few routes in Alberta as well.
 Stay to date with Alberta driving conditions on 5.11 Alberta and British Columbia conditions on Drive BC.